 Backus is a tiny city located in the state of Minnesota.
 With a population of 246 people and two constituent neighborhoods, Backus is the 465th largest community in Minnesota.

-Unlike some cities, Backus isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Backus are a mix of both white- and blue-collar jobs.
-Overall, Backus is a city of service providers, construction workers and builders, and professionals.
-There are especially a lot of people living in Backus who work in personal care services (13.89%), office and administrative support (11.11%), and food service (11.11%).
+Backus is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Backus is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Backus who work in personal care services (13.29%), office and administrative support (11.39%), and art, media, and design (10.13%).

 Of important note, Backus is also a city of artists.
 Backus has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Backus’s character.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Backus has relatively fewer families with younger children, and/or college students.
 Combined, this makes Backus a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Backus is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Backus has a very low overall level of education: only 9.05% of people over 25 hold a 4-year college degree or higher.